noam09/go-knock/README.md

 $ go get github.com/noam09/go-knock
 ```

-You can also use a compiled binary from the [releases](https://github.com/noam09/go-knock/releases) page.
+You can also use a compiled (Windows) binary from the [releases](https://github.com/noam09/go-knock/releases) page.

 ## Usage